HardMolar/AINOW-INCUBATOR-HUB-INSURANCE-CLAIM-CAPSTONE-PROJECT/README.md

   * Accuracy
   * Confusion Matrix
      <img width="794" height="445" alt="HD1" src="https://github.com/user-attachments/assets/1958c2bb-6d8b-48a7-9ae9-ac7feea15dae" />

-  * Comparing the Classification metrics (Precision, Recall, F1-score) of the 3 models
+### 🧠  Comparing the Classification metrics (Precision, Recall, F1-score) of the 3 models

-## 🧠 Insights Generated
 Instead of just looking at Accuracy (which can be misleading in insurance where claims are rare), I prioritized the **F1-Score** to balance Precision (avoiding false alarms) and Recall (catching actual claims).
   * Key Finding: While Logistic Regression provided a solid foundation and it was considered for the project, XGBoost has a high accuracy but lowest F1 score.
    ** Interpretation: The model achieved an F1-score of [0.46], meaning it successfully balanced the need to catch actual claims (Recall) without raising too many false alarms (Precision).